 Keyboard player and singer Alan Price led Alan Price Rhythm and Blues Combo in Newcastle, England in the early sixties.
-Eric Burdon joined the group in 1962 and by 1963 the group had been renamed the Animals.
+Eric Burdon joined the group in 1962, and by 1963 they had renamed the group the Animals.
 The group’s performances were primarily covers of American rhythm and blues records.
 Their first single, Baby Let Me Take You Home, barely reached the charts.

 The group’s second single was The House Of The Rising Sun.
-The song was a traditional folk song that was typically sung as a lament by a female singer.
-Early versions of the song date back to at least 1905 and the first published version of the lyrics appeared in 1925.
-Many recordings of the song were done by other performers before the Animals, including Bob Dylan’s version on his first album in 1962.
-Eric first heard the song sung by a folk singer in Newcastle in 1964 and the band worked up their own version.
+The song was a traditional folk song, typically sung as a lament by a female singer.
+Early versions of the song date back to at least 1905, and the first published version of the lyrics appeared in 1925.
+Other performers did many recordings of the song before the Animals, including Bob Dylan’s version on his first album in 1962.
+Eric first heard the song sung by a folk singer in Newcastle in 1964, and the band worked up their own version.
 There are clear echoes of Dylan’s version in the Animals’ recording.
-The record reached number one in both the US and the UK and was the first British Invasion chart-topper in the US that was not related to the Beatles.
+The record reached number one in both the US and the UK and was the first British Invasion chart-topper in the US not related to the Beatles.

-Bonus points if you can name the other British group that had a number one hit in the US in 1964 just two months before the Animals got theirs.
+Give yourself some bonus points if you can name the other British group that had a number one hit in the US a few months before the Animals got there in 1964.

 The Animals replaced Alan and had a half-dozen top forty singles over the next two years.
 That string ended with the Carol King-Gerry Goffin composition Don’t Bring Me Down in 1966.
 The single reached #12 on the Hot 100 and #6 in the UK.